yeseullee/cse592/asnt10.md

 This made our application appear hard to use, but you will see later, most users stated in the survey that it was easy to use.

+T-value for fetching with app vs. memo is 1.42601 and p value is 0.101879.
+This is calculated using 4 data points, without the missing data.

+The T-value is not so significant hence the inital hypothesis that fetching with app will be faster rather than with memo is not confirmed.

 ## Examples of User Usage
 This is an example of the list view and the map view used by a user.
 The user placed the items at different locations within the ncs building.